Stanford Energy is brought to you by the Precourt Institute for Energy

 Net energy analysis provides a quantitative way to compare the amount of energy a technology produces over its lifetime with the energy required to build and maintain it.
 The technique can complement conventional energy planning, which often focuses on minimizing the financial cost of energy production, Stanford researchers say.

 "The clearest answer to 'Why is net energy important?' is that net energy, not money, fuels society," wrote lead author Michael Carbajales-Dale, a research associate in Stanford's Department of Energy Resources Engineering, in the July 2014 issue of Nature Climate Change.
-"Net energy analysis can identify potential costs and barriers to technology development that
+"Net energy analysis can identify potential costs and barriers to technology development that a traditional financial analysis might not."

 The report was co-authored by Adam Brandt, an assistant professor of energy resources engineering; Sally Benson, a professor in the same department and director of Stanford's Global Climate and Energy Project (GCEP); and Charles Barnhart, a postdoctoral scholar at GCEP.